venantius/accountant/README.md

 dispatches to those routes and update the browser's path, but won't reload the page.

+Accountant also lets you navigate the app to a new URL directly, rather than through a references.

 Be aware that Accountant relies on the browser's HTML5 history, so older browsers will be left behind.